BhogatiSivaSiddharthaReddy/BhogatiSivaSiddharthaReddy/README.md

 - 👋 Hi, I’m @BhogatiSivaSiddharthaReddy
 - 👀 I’m interested in ...
-Data science, Cloud Computing
+Data science, Cloud Computing, Devops
 - 🌱 I’m currently learning ...
-Machine Learning
+Git and GitHub
 - 📫 How to reach me ... @bhogatisivasiddharthareddy on Linkedin

 <!---